ClojureBridge/drawing/curriculum/create-something.md

 Woohoo!
 She made it!

-## Step 2. make nowflake falling down
+## Step 2.
+Snowflake falls down

 Clara was satisfied with the image, white snowflake on the blue background.
 However, that was boring.
 Next, she wanted to move the snowflake like falling down.
 This needed further Quil API study and googling.
 Moving some pices in the image is called "animation".
-She learned Quil had two choices, a legacy, simple way and new style using framework.
+She learned Quil had two choces, a legacy, simple way and new style using framework.
 Her choice was the new framework style since coding looked simple.